-With Square, you get a free card swiper and access to the free Square mobile point-of-sale (mPOS) app.
+With Square, you get a free card swipe reader and access to the free Square mobile point-of-sale (mPOS) app.
 Square’s fees aren’t the cheapest—but they are the simplest.
-You pay a flat 2.75% for all swiped transactions with no extra per-transaction or monthly subscription fees.
+You pay a flat 2.75% for all swiped credit card transactions with no extra per-transaction or monthly subscription fees.

-Manually entered transactions will cost a bit more per entry at 3.5% plus $0.15.
-But if your service goes offline, you can take advantage of Square’s offline mode and pay the same flat swipe transaction fees.
+Manually entered transactions will cost a bit more per entry at 3.5% + 15¢.
+But if your service goes offline, you can take advantage of Square’s offline mode and pay the same flat processing fees for swipers.

-If you want to accept EMV (chip card) payments, you’ll need to buy the $29 reader.
-For “contactless” payments like Apple or Google pay, you can purchase the $49 NFC reader.
-Or shell out $129 for Square’s three-in-one, Bluetooth-enabled, and battery-powered reader to take all card payment types from just about anywhere.
+If you want to accept regular magstripe payments, you’ll need to buy a Square Reader for magstripe that fits either your headphone jack or your iOS lightning connector—both of which cost just $10.
+For chip cards and “contactless” payments like Apple Pay or Google Pay, you can purchase the $49 NFC reader or shell out $299 for Square’s three-in-one, battery-powered reader to take all types of credit card payments.

 Square promises to deposit your money within one to two business days.
 This is about average, but it lacks the guaranteed next-day funding option offered by other products.
 It also touts a suite of high-end security and encryption protection, so you can trust in the safety of your and your customers’ money and information.

-For example, if you did 1,000 transactions at $5 each in one month, you’d pay $403.50 in PayAnywhere transaction fees.
-GoPayment would leave you with $1,110 in fees.
+For example, if you did a thousand $5 transactions in one month, you’d pay $134.50 in Payanywhere transaction fees.
+GoPayment would leave you with $420 in fees.
 That’s quite the difference!

 Of course, the greatest advantage to the GoPayment reader and app is its integration with Intuit’s QuickBooks software.
 Many businesses use QuickBooks to manage payroll, inventory, sales, and other functions, so integrating your mPOS system with the accounting software is a major upside.